nixpig/anocir/README.md

 >
 > Until I get around to investigating and fixing this, you may get issues, should you choose to try it.

-By default, the Docker daemon uses the runc container runtime. `brownie` can be used as a drop-in replacement for runc.
+By default, the Docker daemon uses the `runc` container runtime. `brownie` can be used as a drop-in replacement for `runc`.

 You can find detailed instructions on how to configure alternative runtimes in the [Docker docs](https://docs.docker.com/reference/cli/dockerd/#configure-container-runtimes).
 If you just want to quickly experiment, the following should suffice: